valeriomazzeo/VMViewControllerDataSource/README.md

 ## USAGE

-To run the example project; clone the repo, and run `pod install` from the Example directory first.

-Then import the main header:
+Just import the main header whenever you need on your project source files.

 ```
 #import <VMViewControllerDataSource/VMViewControllerDataSource.h>
 ```

+To run the example project; clone the repo, and run `pod install` from the Example directory first.

 ## LICENSE